 Make-up artist, Frances Prescott, is a fan of Stila’s multitasking Convertible Color Dual Lip & Cheek Cream.

-Finish with a dusting of powder to keep shine at bay.
+Finally, finish with a dusting of powder to keep shine at bay.

-‘Finish by dusting on a translucent powder onto your t-zone (nose, chin, and forehead) – and you’re ready to go!’
-Try Lily Lolo Finishing Powder, a vegan-friendly shine-busting mineral powder for a natural finish.
+‘Finish by dusting on a translucent powder onto your t-zone (nose, chin, and forehead) – and you’re ready to go!
+Try Lily Lolo Finishing Powder, a vegan-friendly shine-busting mineral powder for a natural finish.“

-I’ll be back in the New Year with lots of new healthy tips but until then you check out my 7 Health Remedies to Stay Well this winter.
+Make sure you check out my 7 Health Remedies to Stay Well this winter.

 |Natalie Shirlaw is passionate about healthy living and writes posts about wellbeing.
 If you enjoyed this article, be sure to pin it or share it!|